Educate Diabetes Patients to Test at Home

 Educating your patients about home testing for earlier detection of peripheral neuropathy:

-Using the monthly DIABETIC TOES TEST by Medipin - why wait?
+Test and Record using the monthly DIABETIC TOES TEST by Medipin - why wait?

 The American Diabetes Association’s 2017 Position Statement on diabetic neuropathy is unequivocal that early diagnosis is critical.
 “Screening for symptoms and signs of diabetic neuropathy is also critical in clinical practice, as it may detect the earliest stages of neuropathy, enabling early intervention… Assessment should include a careful history and either temperature or pinprick sensation for small-fiber function”.
 Virtually all health care professionals working and studying in this area express the view that anything that alters foot self-care behavior in diabetes has got to be a good thing.
 Testing sensation with a Medipin clearly represents the most simple and easily executed technique to perform in the home and empowers patients to participate in an important aspect of their own diabetic healthcare.

 Utilizing the American Diabetes Association recommended procedure for pinprick testing to detect Loss of Protective sensation in Diabetic Peripheral Neuropathy a home testing kit of 12 Medipins is available for monthly testing at home.
 The procedure couldn’t be much simpler;